mvysny/vaadin-groovy-builder/example/README.md

 To compile the entire project in production mode, run `./gradlew -Pvaadin.productionMode`.

-To run the application in development mode, run `./gradlew clean build example:appRun` and open [http://localhost:8080/](http://localhost:8080/).
+To run the application in development mode, run `./gradlew clean build example:run` and open [http://localhost:8080/](http://localhost:8080/).

-To produce a deployable production-mode WAR:
+To produce a runnable production-mode app:
 - run `./gradlew -Pvaadin.productionMode`
 - You will find the WAR file in `example/build/libs/*.war`
 - To revert your environment back to development mode, just run `./gradlew` or `./gradlew vaadinPrepareFrontend` (omit the `-Pvaadin.productionMode`) switch.

 This will allow you to quickly start the example app and allow you to do some basic modifications.

+Note that the app doesn't build to WAR, but builds into a self-contained runnable app instead.

 ## Development with Intellij IDEA Ultimate